 The Division of Soil and Water Conservation through its Stream Debris Removal program works with 103 local sponsors to remove debris that is blocking stream flow and potentially contributing to flooding of adjacent and/or upstream cropland and communities.
-In 2021, local sponsors have completed nearly 632 miles of debris removal and stream repair.
-These same local sponsors are currently contracted to complete another 1,190 miles of debris removal and streambank restoration activities to further protect farm land, forest land and communities.
+FY2023, local sponsors have completed greater than 4,000 miles of stream debris removal and repair.
+Local sponsors have been reimbursed over \$50,000,000 including over \$10,000,000 in Streamflow Rehabilitation Assistance Program (StRAP) reimbursement.
+Continued efforts of debris removal and streambank restoration activities further protect farm land, forest land and communities.
 The newly authorized Streamflow Rehabilitation Assistance Program will accelerate work to restore streamflow and drainage across the state.

 A continuing goal is increasing on-farm water storage through the Agricultural Water Resources Assistance Program (AgWRAP) to assist agricultural producers and landowners in constructing and enhancing ponds and water collection.
 On-farm storage of water flattens the runoff hydrograph to reduce peak runoff, which lessens downstream flood potential.
 On-farm storage also increases water available for irrigation when needed.
-In 2021, the Division assisted in the construction of 21 new ponds, restored storage capacity of five existing ponds, and repaired or reconstructed 10 ponds.
-The Division has agreements in place to install, repair or replace an additional 114 ponds.

-In 2021 the Division assisted 12 agricultural producers in upgrading their existing irrigation systems with agreements in place to assist an additional 17 producers to implement conservation irrigation conversion.
+The Division continues to assist agricultural producers in upgrading existing irrigation systems and to assist producers in the implementation of conservation irrigation conversion.
 Upgrading existing irrigation systems improves the efficiency of irrigation methods, thereby reducing the demand on water resources for agricultural production.